Tax Fairness

 Placement

 Six months inside a leading tax justice organization.
-Not an internship — live policy, active campaigns, real challenges from day one.
-You're matched based on your skills and the organization's needs.
+Not an internship, high stakes policy questions, active campaigns, and real impact from day one.
+You're matched based on your skills and the organization's needs (more details here).

 October – march